 More on Life Insurance

-Corporate-owned life insurance (COLI), also known as company-owned life insurance , is when companies take out life insurance policies on one or more employees and name the company the policy’s beneficiary.
+Corporate-owned life insurance (COLI), also known as company-owned life insurance , refers to life insurance policies employers take out on one or more employees with the company as the policy’s beneficiary.
 If the employee dies, the company collects the death benefit.

 COLI policies ensure a company’s financial stability if an employee central to the business passes away, like a top executive or founder.
-However, some employers abused these policies in the past by taking out coverage on a large number of low-level employees without their knowledge — hence the nickname dead peasant insurance.
+The nickname dead peasant insurance comes from past abuses of company-owned policies, when some employers bought coverage on low-level employees without their knowledge.

-Luckily, it’s no longer legal for companies to insure low-level employees without their approval.
-There are still instances when a company-owned policy makes sense, however, particularly for smaller businesses and business owners that may not be able to replace key executives quickly or easily.
+It’s no longer legal for companies to insure low-level employees without their approval.
+There are still instances when COLI makes sense, however, particularly for smaller businesses that may not be able to replace key executives quickly or easily.

-These policies are intended for companies to protect themselves financially from the death of top executives
+These policies help companies protect themselves financially from the death of top executives

 Because of employer abuses of this practice in the past, it’s sometimes known as dead peasant insurance